adrianha/react-native-cli-monorepo-example/README.md

 ## What to Expect:

 1. `@react-native-community/datetimepicker` should be listed as dependencies when you run `npx react-native config` in `packages/mobile` directory. `@react-native-community/datetimepicker` is defined as dependency in [packages/util/package.json](packages/util/package.json#L15)
-2. DatePicker should be displayed when you press `Open DatePicker` button in app
+2. DatePicker should be displayed when you press `Show DatePicker` button in app